Exercitatio Anatomica de Motu Cordis et Sanguinis in Animalibus

-Exercitatio Anatomica de Motu Cordis et Sanguinis in Animalibus (Latin, 'An Anatomical Exercise on the Motion of the Heart and Blood in Living Beings'), commonly called De Motu Cordis, is the best-known work of the physician William Harvey, which was first published in 1628 and established the circulation of blood throughout the body.
+Exercitatio Anatomica de Motu Cordis et Sanguinis in Animalibus (Modern Latin for 'An Anatomical Exercise on the Motion of the Heart and Blood in Living Beings'), commonly shortened to De Motu Cordis, is the best-known work of royal physician William Harvey, which was first published in 1628 and established the circulation of blood throughout the body.
 It is a landmark in the history of physiology, with Harvey combining observations, experiments, measurements, and hypotheses in an extraordinary fashion to arrive at his doctrine.
 His work is a model of its kind and had an immediate and far-reaching influence on Harvey's contemporaries; Thomas Hobbes said that Harvey was the only modern author whose doctrines were taught in his lifetime.

 In De Motu Cordis, Harvey investigated the effect of ligatures on blood flow.
 The book also argued that blood was pumped around the body in a "double circulation", where after being returned to the heart, it is recirculated in a closed system to the lungs and back to the heart, where it is returned to the main circulation.

 Synopsis

 This work is a substantial contribution to cardiac physiology, for it introduces into biology the doctrine of circulation of the blood in the seventeenth century.

-Papers both opposed and supporting Harvey's discovery and description can be found to the thirteenth century, when the pulmonary circulation and gas exchange was proposed by Ibn Al-Nafis.
+Papers both opposed and supported Harvey's discovery and description can be found to the thirteenth century, when the pulmonary circulation and gas exchange was proposed by Ibn Al-Nafis.
 Both long since proven theories are incomplete when studied separately but together form core knowledge of present-day cardiology.
 In 1553, Michael Servetus said that blood flows from the heart to the lungs, and that it there mixes with air to form the arterial blood which flows back to the heart.
 Between 1570 and 1590, Cesalpino suggested, in a controversy with Galenists, that the movement of blood was more like a circulation than an oscillation; but this view lacks clarity.
 In 1603, Hieronymus Fabricius ab Acquapendente published a work clearly describing the valves in the veins and showing that they hinder the flow of blood away from the heart.